stairch/stan-discord-bot/README.md

 # Stan Discord Bot

+This repository contains the STAIR discord bot named Stan.
+Also it contains some automation tools for setting up the Discord correctly.

 ## Getting started

 * Copy stan.json to your StanBot.Service folder.
-You get the file from an existing developer or the virtual machine.
+You get the file from another developer or the virtual machine.
 * Request access to the virtual machine.
 * Request access to the Stan mailbox.
-* Setup a C# dev IDE (Visual Studio 2019+ recommended)
+* Setup a C# dev IDE (Visual Studio 2019 recommended)

 ## Deployment